Holidays with Pay

-Holidays with Pay is a 1948 British comedy film directed by John E. Blakeley and starring Frank Randle, Tessie O'Shea and Dan Young.
+Holidays with Pay is a 1948 British second feature ('B') comedy film directed by John E. Blakeley and starring Frank Randle, Tessie O'Shea and Dan Young.
+It was written by Randle, Blakeley, Mavis Compston and Harry Jackson.
 The film follows the Rogers family as they go on holiday to Blackpool and enjoy a series of adventures.

 Plot

 The Rogers family visit Blackpool for their annual holidays, and have difficulty finding rooms; but are befriended by a wealthy young man who takes them to stay in his haunted mansion.
 The family become entangled in a plot by the young man's grasping cousin to murder him for the family inheritance.
 However, all ends happily with the young man marrying the Rogers eldest daughter, Pamela.